Drayan/VoidArchitect/.roo/rules/rules.md

 ### ✅ Task Completion
 - **Mark completed tasks in `TASKS.md`** immediately after finishing them.
-- Add new sub-tasks or TODOs discovered during development to `TASKS.md` under a “Discovered During Work” section.

 ### 📎 Style & Conventions
 - **Use Rust** as the primary language.